ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 #### Using generated EDI libraries as standalone REST services

-EDI libraries generated in the previous step can also be compiled to a jar file (using the `bal build` command) and executed (using the `bal run` command) as a standalone Ballerina service that processes EDI files via a REST interface.
+EDI libraries generated in the previous step can also be compiled into a jar file (using the `bal build` command) and executed (using the `bal run` command) as a standalone Ballerina service that processes EDI files via a REST interface.
 This is useful for microservice environments where the EDI processing functionality can be deployed as a separate microservice.

-For example,the "citymart" library generated in the above step can be built and executed as a jar file.
-Once executed, it will expose a REST service to work with X12 850, 810, 820, and 855 files.The convertion of X12 850 EDI text to JSON using the REST service is shown below:
+For example, the "citymart" library generated in the above step can be built and executed as a jar file.
+Once executed, it will expose a REST service to work with X12 850, 810, 820, and 855 files.
+The conversion of X12 850 EDI text to JSON using the REST service is shown below:

 ```
 $ curl --request POST \